SASW Community of Practice: Adult Services

 “Communities of practice are groups of people who share a concern or a passion for something they do and learn how to do it better as they interact regularly.”
 (Wenger-Traynor: 2015)

-Join us for our Community of Practice for social workers in adult services who live and work in Scotland.
+Join us for our Community of Practice for social workers in adult services.
 This is an opportunity to explore what a Community of Practice (CoP) is and what benefits it offers you in terms of learning and well-being.

 Book a place below to come and join us.
 You will receive an agenda some reading prior to the session, which will be used to inform the discussion.